yenanw/generative-ai-security-project/afl_user_guide.md

 It seems to be rather complicated trying to get the fuzzers to fuzz commandline arguments, so it probably is best to avoid any `argv` fuzzing shenaningans.

-Have your input from either a file or `stdin`.
+It's easiest to have your input from either a file or `stdin`.

 Then create an input directory and add at least one file containing some valid input.
 You don't need to create the output directory manually.